openapx/r-service-txflow/README.md

 ```

-If the auditor service is disabled, the auditor configurtion may not be displayed.
+If the Auditor service is disabled, the Auditor configuration may not be displayed.